paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/analysis/ISO_19011_Management_Systems_Audit_Checklist.md

 **1. Gap Between Commitment and Delivery**
 - TGA published comprehensive Safety Monitoring Plan with 17 numbered strategies and 20 specified outputs
-- TGA admits monitoring was "day-to-day processes" never "systematically tracked"
+- TGA admits monitoring was "day-to-day processes" never systematically tracked
 - No evidence formal commitments were operationally distinct from routine processes
 - Only 15% of outputs have fully traceable documentation